 Ms. Custard has a bachelor’s degree in art from Moravian College and a Master of Science in Management from Thomas Edison State University.
 In addition, she has received a Certificate of Excellence in Non-Profit Administration, also from Thomas Edison State University.

 Sandra G. Strothers, Ph.D.

 Jobs for America’s Graduates New Jersey

-In her role as executive director, Dr. Strothers is responsible for all aspects of the Jobs for New Jersey’s Graduates program throughout the New Jersey region.
-Through her leadership, she holds partner organizations accountable for reporting and program outcomes; ensuring the program conforms to the Jobs for America's Graduates national model; identifying funding sources; and developing pipelines for students from JAG programs to employment, military and post-secondary education.
+In her role as executive director, Dr. Strothers is responsible for all aspects of the Jobs for America's Graduates New Jersey program throughout the New Jersey region.
+Through her leadership, she holds partner organizations accountable for reporting and program outcomes; ensuring the program conforms to the Jobs for America's Graduates national model; identifying funding sources; and developing pipelines for students from JAG NJ programs to employment, military and post-secondary education.

 Dr. Strothers’ previous experience includes 16 years with the New Jersey Department of Education and ten years in higher education.
-She has logged a total of more than two decades in volunteer, community and non-profit service, including three years as the state director of the 'Jobs for New Jersey Graduates' program when it was run by the State Department of Education.
+She has logged a total of more than two decades in volunteer, community and non-profit service, including three years as the state director of the 'Jobs for America's Graduates New Jersey' program when it was run by the State Department of Education.